devtut/generate/docs/python/string-methods.md

 ```

 In Python 3 you may need to convert arrays of bytes (referred to as a 'byte literal') to strings of Unicode characters.
-The default is now a Unicode string, and bytestring literals must now be entered as `b''`, `b&quot;&quot;`, etc. A byte literal will return `True` to `isinstance(some_val, byte)`, assuming `some_val` to be a string that might be encoded as bytes.
+The default is now a Unicode string, and bytestring literals must now be entered as `b''`, `b==`, etc. A byte literal will return `True` to `isinstance(some_val, byte)`, assuming `some_val` to be a string that might be encoded as bytes.

 ```
-# You get from file or network &quot;© abc&quot; encoded in UTF-8
+# You get from file or network =© abc= encoded in UTF-8

 s = b'\xc2\xa9 abc' # s is a byte array, not characters
                     # In Python 3, the default string literal is Unicode; byte array literals need a leading b